Skip to main content

 Key Features

-• Alphabetical Sorting: Always get deterministic, sorted lists.
+• Alphabetical Sorting: Always get deterministic, sorted lists

-• Directly Defined Only: Ignores prototype-chain/inherited members.
+• Directly Defined Only: Ignores prototype-chain/inherited members

-• TypeScript Support: Works seamlessly in TS and JS.
+• TypeScript Support: Works seamlessly in TS and JS

 Limitations

-• Building class API documentation tools.
+• Building comprehensive class API documentation tools

-• Validating shape of user-extended classes.
+• Validating shape of user-extended classes

-• Automatic test-suite coverage reporting for class APIs.
+• Automatic test-suite coverage reporting for class APIs

-• Debugging and runtime introspection for advanced libraries.
+• Debugging and introspection for advanced libraries